jim-easterbrook/Photini/src/doc/manual/map.rst

 Note that photographs that have location data are shown with a flag symbol (|flag|) in the image selector area.

 The location coordinates are shown in the ``Latitude, longitude:`` box.
-These values are editable, so you can set the location of a photograph directly, e.g. by copying and pasting from another one.
+These values are editable, so you can set the location of photographs directly, e.g. by copying and pasting from another one.

 .. image:: ../images/screenshot_19.png